mach-kernel/jruby-stemmer/README.md

+### Oh, fork!

+The original is [located here](https://github.com/caius/jruby-stemmer), I was just impatient and needed to put this up on a mirror to unblock some other work.

+That being said, if you have a JRuby import issue, just use this fork.

 # JRuby::Stemmer

 Easily stem words in ruby, using a native java implementation of the porter stemming algorithm for speed.
 (Java equivalent of the fast-stemmer gem for MRI.)